MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 The initiative score is calculated based on the value and weight of the metrics associated with the initiative.
 As metrics improve the initiative score rises, reflecting a better posture in the initiative domain.

 - Metrics largely improve by applying the recommendations associated with the initiative.
-- As recommendations are fixed, metrics rise, and in turn initiative scores rise to reflect improved security posture.
+- Recommendations are fixed, metrics rise, and in turn initiative scores rise to reflect improved security posture.
 - Changes in metrics, including deprecation/removal, value, and metric properties can affect the initiative score.

 ### History

 You can track the history of changes greater than 2.5% that affect initiative score.
 You can filter for specific time points, and drill down to specific changes.
-History shows the percentage affect of metrics in the initiative score along with the change reason, including:
+History shows the percentage effects of metrics in the initiative score along with the change reason, including:

 - *Property change* - A change in the weight of the metric in the score.
 - *Value change* - A change in the value of the metric in the initiative score.